 Presenting Behaviour What are the risks?
 Who might be harmed & how?
 Action Action by Who?
 Action by when?
 Action status or Date Completed & Outcome including further actions •

-Brook Traffic Light Assessment What are the risks?
-Who might be harmed & how?
-Action Action by Who?
-Action by when?
-Action status or Date Completed & Outcome including further actions
+Brook Traffic Light and What are the risks?
+Action Action by Action by Action status or Date Completed &

+Hackett Continuum Who might be harmed & how?
+Who? when?
+Outcome including further actions

+Assessment

 Red Behaviour:

 Amber Behaviour: